Surfing Lessons in Cabo

 The lesson includes:

-First we start you off with fifteen minutes of instruction on the beach to go over the basics.
+First we start you off with thirty minutes of instruction on the beach to go over the basics.
 We walk you through water safety guidelines to ensure that you have an enjoyable experience on the water.

 Now on to the fun part!
 We take you out into the water to put what you have learned into practice.
-We help you catch the waves with our Surf Instructor, while perfecting your form to get you standing up on the board.
+We help you catch the waves with our guidance, while perfecting your form to get you standing up on the board.
 Once we’re confident in your progress, we let you surf on your own so that you can show off your newfound skills to your friends and family!.

 What skills do I need to become a good surfer?